Start » Research & AI » Research within wound

 Experiences of the Swedish National Quality Registry – RiksSår

-On 7 October 2020, a webinar was also held by EWMA where Dr Rut Öien explained how wound consultations can take place via Dermicus, with the simultaneous entry of data to the national quality register.
+On 7 October 2020, a webinar was also held by EWMA where Dr Rut Öien explained how wound consultations can take place via the Dermicus platform, with the simultaneous entry of data to the national quality register.
 This approach makes it possible to both follow the individual patient’s wound healing process and gain access to nationally aggregated data about this patient group “Organisation of telemedicine in wound management – Care pathways & teams“.
 The lecture can be viewed here.

 The transition to good and close care is about working methods where different actors collaborate more for the benefit of the individual, and where care becomes more accessible in the form of, among other things, digital care services.
 Some of the success factors for close care are, for example, working in collaboration, integrating mobile solutions in the care chain, research, development and education that support the transition, and digitalisation based on the needs of residents and employees.
 Source: Anna Nergårdh’s report for the inquiry Good and close care (please contact Gnosco for a translation of this report) See also this report, National Action Plan For Increased Patient Safety In Swedish Health Care 2020-2024, National Board Of Health And Welfare.

-Success factors for digital communication and knowledge support are digital wound consultations that can be linked to a national quality register, such as Dermicus Wound.
+Success factors for digital communication and knowledge support are digital wound consultations that can be linked to a national quality register, such as Dermicus Telewound.
 This means greater efficiency and potential for improvement in primary care.
-Several new initiatives regarding the implementation of Dermicus Wound in various clinical environments are underway, including for hard-to-heal leg and foot ulcers, diabetic foot ulcers, pressure ulcers and malignant tumour wounds.
+Several new initiatives regarding the implementation of Dermicus Telewound in various clinical environments are underway, including for hard-to-heal leg and foot ulcers, diabetic foot ulcers, pressure ulcers and malignant tumour wounds.

 About RiksSår